CNugteren/CLBlast/doc/api.md

 xIM2COL: Im2col function (non-BLAS function)
 -------------

 Performs the im2col algorithm, in which _im_ is the input matrix and _col_ is the output matrix.
+Overwrites any existing values in the _col_ buffer

 C++ API:
 ```